MartinoFabbro/citadel/content/Foundation.md

+“_Citadel is a hardcore sandbox MMO that blends the intricate economies of EVE Online, the survival dynamics of Rust, and the strategic space warfare of Homeworld.
+This fusion creates a universe where time, space, and economic resources are not just factors but the foundation of every decision, strategy, and alliance_.”

+**Citadel** combines dynamic PvP sandbox gameplay with continuous technological advancement and deep strategic resource management.
+Players influence the evolving universe through exploration, espionage, and a robust player-driven economy.
+Powered by blockchain, **Citadel** utilizes a DAO for decentralized game decisions, giving players control over the game’s development and governance, ensuring a truly player-driven experience.

 This document outlines the detailed design plan for Citadel, a game that aims to reshape the boundaries of sandbox multiplayer environments.
 This document serves as the cornerstone for the development of a vast, dynamic universe where player decisions and interactions shape the course of the game's evolving narrative and complex ecosystem.

 Our game is set in a complex universe where power, resources, and territory are constantly changing.
 Players will navigate through a world where their strategic choices not only influence their own survival and prosperity but also impact the broader dynamics of the game environment.